laraXgram/laraxgram.github.io/src/validation.md

 ]);
 ```

-Let's assume our web application is for game collectors.
+Let's assume our bot application is for game collectors.
 If a game collector registers with our application and they own more than 100 games, we want them to explain why they own so many games.
 For example, perhaps they run a game resale shop, or maybe they just enjoy collecting games.
 To conditionally add this requirement, we can use the `sometimes` method on the `Validator` instance.

 ```php
 use LaraGram\Support\Fluent;